Language

 -- MySQL / PostgreSQL: use POSITION.

-SELECT email, POSITION('@' IN email) AS position FROM employees;
+SELECT email, POSITION('@' IN email) AS at_position FROM employees;

 -- Oracle: use INSTR (argument order: target_string, search_string).

-SELECT email, INSTR(email, '@') AS position FROM employees;
+SELECT email, INSTR(email, '@') AS at_position FROM employees;

 -- SQL Server: use CHARINDEX.

-SELECT email, CHARINDEX('@', email) AS position FROM employees;
+SELECT email, CHARINDEX('@', email) AS at_position FROM employees;

-In SQLite, 'INSTR' is available (argument order is the same as Oracle).
+In SQLite, INSTR is available with the same argument order as MySQL.

 Notes